 Salesforce certifications may not always be required ‘on paper’ (i.e. on job descriptions), they are beneficial when looking to increase your earning potential.

 At a basic level, certifications prove you have a certain level of knowledge of the Salesforce platform.
-A project manager who is proficient in the Salesforce platform is likely to earn more when starting out, compared to a project manager with platform-agnostic knowledge because managers at Salesforce consultancies are likely to feel more confident in your ability to lead projects.
+A project manager who is proficient in the Salesforce platform is likely to earn more when starting out, compared to a project manager with platform-agnostic knowledge because managers at Salesforce consultancies are likely to feel more confident in their ability to lead projects.

 Furthermore, sealing your knowledge with a certification will give you a confidence boost and will help you to become more self-sufficient.

 There’s no doubt that the Salesforce Project Manager salary is deserved – they oversee Salesforce implementation projects end-to-end on a variety of Salesforce “Clouds’” and levels of complexity.
 Their priority is to ensure the project is delivered on time and within budget.

 The Salesforce ecosystem is an incredibly diverse and exciting career path.
 A strong project manager is one of the key factors for a successful Salesforce implementation regardless of the size of the project.

 In our opinion nothing beats experience, especially when it comes to such a subjective role.
 It will take time and experience in a variety of project types and sizes to be able to predict potential issues and know how to best support the implementation team.
 While having an understanding of the product will give you a leg up (you will more-or-less understand the implement steps that are required), project issues will vary per client and each phase of the project will come with unique challenges.

 However, don’t be discouraged.
 Start out with smaller projects to get acquainted with the different phases and challenges that are unique to Salesforce projects.
 Issues that are present in smaller projects are still present with large, multi-phase implementations.